 If you need a good VPN for Netflix, Surfshark is a solid choice.
 They offer access to 16+ Netflix regional libraries, including all of the most popular regions, such as Netflix US, UK, Canada, Germany, France, Japan, Korea, and more.
 I decided to test out Surfshark’s ability to unblock the US and UK Netflix libraries and everything worked perfectly.
 Below you can see me streaming UK Netflix through Surfshark’s server in London:

-Beyond Netflix, Surfshark is a great all-around VPN for streaming, with many other services supported including BBC iPlayer, Disney Plus, Hulu, DAZN, and more.
-In the most recent update to the VPN for BBC iPlayer guide, we found Surfshark to be one of only a few services that was still getting through.
+Beyond Netflix, Surfshark is a great all-around VPN for streaming, with many other services supported including BBC iPlayer, Disney Plus, Hulu, and more.
+In the most recent update to the VPN for BBC iPlayer guide, we found Surfshark to be one of only a few services that still got through.

 Multi-hop VPN, plus extra features

-Surfshark offers a multi-hop VPN feature, which will route your traffic over two different VPN servers.
-As of the time of this Surfshark review, there are fourteen different double-hop server configurations available.
+MultiHop is Surfshark’s name for their multi-hop VPN feature.
+As of the time of this Surfshark review (April 2023), there were a dozen different pre-defined double-hop server configurations available.
 These can be selected directly within the Surfshark client under Locations > MultiHop.

 This can be a good feature if you are looking for more encryption and privacy above and beyond a single-hop connection.
 However, speeds will likely be slower than single-hop servers.